Corneal oedema

 2. Dehydration of cornea may be tried by use of:

 i.
-Hypertonic agents e.g., 5 percent sodium chloride drops or ointments or anhydrous glycerine may provide sufficient dehydrating effect.
+Hypertonic agents e.g., 5 percent sodium chloride drops or ointments or anhydrous glycerine may provide sufficient dehydrating effect.1.
+Treat the cause wherever possible, e.g., raised IOP and ocular inflammations.

 ii.
 Hot forced air from hair dryer may be useful.